 Please carefully read (or re-read) our Information Security policies in our company handbook.

 Read through the Risk Analysis in our company’s HIPAA procedure document.
 (Note that there is no need to read other sections.)

-Confirm that your password meets our definition of a “secure password” and is not written down anywherer.
+Confirm that your master password for 1password meets our definition of a “secure password” and is not written down anywhere.
 If it doesn’t, change it so that it does.
 In particular, note that it must be unique.
-Furt

 Confirm that your workstation requires a password, fingerprint, or facial recognition to unlock.
 If it doesn’t, set this up.

-Confirm that your workstation automatically locks after an hour of inactivity.
+Confirm that your workstation automatically locks after one hour of inactivity.
 If it doesn’t, set this up.

 What should you do if David emails asking for your 1password master password, then you ping him in Slack, and he confirms that he wants it?